 A medieval village in on the French Riviera.
 It sounds like the beginning of a romantic fairy tale.
 It is.
 Fathom founder Pavia Rosati checks in.

 EZE, France – I had heard about Eze, the charming French medieval hilltop village in the Côte D'Azur for years.
 (Château Eza made it onto our first list of The World's Most Romantic Hotels.)
 And I am no stranger to charming European medieval hilltop villages.
-(Fathom decamped to a charming Italian medieval hilltop village for six weeks in 2013.)
+(Fathom decamped to a charming Italian medieval hilltop village for a few months in 2013.)

 I was on the Côte d'Azur on a whirlwind tour (if you'll let me count a few days as a "tour"), my first time in this part of the world in (ahem) 15 years, with more things to see than time to linger.
 But I don't mind traveling like a tornado, because one hour at the Prado is better than zero hours at the Prado.

-I was driving and missed the left turn up to Eze because it looked like a driveway.
+I was driving and missed the left turn uphill to Eze because it looked like a driveway.
 I turned around in a parking lot packed with tour buses, which did not bode well for what lay ahead.
 I drove up, up, up a steep hill of narrow switchback turns until I hit a dead end.
-Turns out I had also missed the wrought-iron gates at the entrance of the hotel.
+Turns out I had also missed the wrought-iron gates that marked the entrance to the hotel.
 More tourists to avoid hitting; another U-turn.
-I must have looked confused and annoyed, but it didn't last, as a nice porter materialized at my car window, relieving me of my car and bags, ready to escort me up to reception.
+I must have looked confused and annoyed because that's exactly how I felt.
+But it didn't last, because within moments a nice porter materialized at my car window, relieving me of my car and bags, ready to escort me up to hotel reception.

 To see it on a map, Eze lies inland.
 But when you're here, you feel like you're just uphill from the Mediterranean.
 I was reminded of Ravello on the Amalfi Coast, probably also because of all those garden statues profiled against the horizon.